Aging & Health A to Z

 Most older people feel dizzy briefly at some time or other.
 In many cases, balance problems disappear on their own within about two weeks.
 But if you have strong or persistent feelings of dizziness, lightheadedness, faintness, or if you sometimes feel shaky, weak, unstable, or just generally physically insecure, you could have a balance disorder.

-To have good balance, your muscles have to work smoothly together in response to:
+To have good balance, your muscles have to work smoothly together in response to several sensory systems:

 - your vision